Jeshibu/Playnite-wiki/Xbox-Library-troubleshooting.md

+### Not all installed games are imported

+The game has to be started at least once to be properly picked by Playnite as installed.
+This will be most likely fixed in 7.1 update.

 ### Supported systems

 Import of installed games is only supported on Windows 10.
 Windows 8 version of Microsoft Store is not supported.